Tuition & Scholarship

 Application Timeline for Fall 2023 Sessions

 - Scholarship Application Opens: May 1, 2023.
-Link will be live on this page.
+Please apply here

 - Deadline to apply for scholarship: June 1, 2023